zhangce/kbp/README.md

 <a id="overview" href="#"> </a>
 ## Application overview

+The application is an extension of the [mention-level extraction system](http://deepdive.stanford.edu/doc/walkthrough-mention.html), so please make sure you have gone through that part of the tutorial and have an understanding of how to do basic relation extraction in DeepDive.
+The main difference here is that there are more relationships to extract and more data.
+The current example is also a mention-level system, so the goal is, given the following input:

+- a set of sentences with NLP features
+- a set of Freebase entities
+- an entity-level training set of the form *(entity1, relation, entity2)*,

+to extract tuples of the form *(mention1, relation, mention2)*.

 This tutorial will walk you through building a full DeepDive application that extracts the TAC KBP relationships between mentions of entities in raw text.
-We use news articles and blogs as our input data and want to extract all pairs of entities that participate in the KBP relations (e.g. *Barack Obama* and *Michelle Obama* for the `spouse` relation).
+We use news articles and blogs as our input data and want to extract all pairs of entity mentions that participate in the KBP relations (e.g. *Barack Obama* and *Michelle Obama* for the `spouse` relation).

-The application is an extension of the [mention-level extraction system](http://deepdive.stanford.edu/doc/walkthrough-mention.html).
 The application performs the following high-level steps:

 1. Load data from provided database dump
+2. Extract features.
+This step includes steps to:
-2. Extract entity mentions from sentences
+  - Extract entity mentions from sentences
-3. Extract lexical and syntactic features from relation mentions (entity mention pairs in the same sentence)
+  - Extract lexical and syntactic features from relation mentions (entity mention pairs in the same sentence)
-4. Extract candidates for coreferent mentions
+  - Extract candidates for coreferent mentions
-5. Extract features for entity linking (linking Freebase entities to mentions in text)
+  - Extract features for entity linking (linking Freebase entities to mentions in text)
-6. Generate positive and negative training examples for relation mentions
+  - Generate positive and negative training examples for relation mentions
-7. Extract the relation mentions
+  - Extract the relation mentions
-8. Generate a factor graph using inference rules
+3. Generate a factor graph using inference rules
-9. Perform inference and learning
+4. Perform inference and learning
-10. Generate results
+5. Generate results

 For simplicity, we will start by loading a database dump that contains all of the tables necessary to run the system.